ActiveState/appdirs/README.rst

 the problem
 ===========

 What directory should your app use for storing user data?
-If running on Mac OS X, you should use::
+If running on macOS, you should use::

     ~/Library/Application Support/<AppName>